-ESXi Network Concepts
+VMware ESXi Networking Concepts

 Virtual Switches (vSwitches)

-In vSphere, there are two types of switches that can be provisioned, the standard vSwitch or SVS, and Distributed vSwitch or DVS.
-The Distributed vSwitch requires Enterprise Plus licensing to be made available and is configured at the vCenter level.
-For the purposes of this essentials post, we will be using Standard vSwitches since they span the full range of licensed offerings from VMware and they don’t require vCenter server.
+In vSphere, there are two types of virtual switches that can be provisioned, the vSphere Standard Switch (vSS) and Distributed Switch (vDS).
+The vDS requires Enterprise Plus licensing to be available and is configured at the vCenter level.
+For the purposes of this post, we use vSS since they span the full range of licensed offerings from VMware and they don’t require vCenter Server.

 Virtual ports on the vSwitch act like the ports on a physical switch.
 Each VM that is configured with a virtual network adapter uses one of these virtual ports on the vSwitch.
 Also, there are VMkernel ports, which are a special kind of ports that talk directly to the ESXi host’s VMkernel and are required to make storage, vMotion, and management network traffic possible.

 VMkernel is a specialized POSIX-like (Portable Operating System Interface) operating system in VMware ESXi that provides a layer of abstraction between the virtualized hardware and the physical hardware.
 We can say that VMkernel is an OS inside ESXi.
 Virtual machines use VMkernel to communicate with an ESXi host.

 VMkernel is responsible for providing various services to virtual machines (VMs) running on the VMware ESXi hypervisor, including memory management, process scheduling, and I/O (input/output) management.
 It also provides network and storage connectivity to the VMs.